 Certain providers will also have lower SELT requirements for students who wish to undertake an extended program or who would like to complete an ‘English for University Study’ or ‘Pre-sessional English’ course.

-Below, you’ll find download links containing information about alternative English language tests for each of our UK centers.
+Below, you’ll find links to our partner universities' webpages containing information about alternative English language tests.

 We’ll help you every step of the way.
 If you have questions about SELT, IELTS for UKVI or other UK English proficiency tests, our dedicated team are ready to help.